Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Abstract

 \section{Abstract}

 We consider three monads on $\cat{Top}$, the category of topological spaces, which formalize topological aspects of probability and possibility in categorical terms.
-The first one is the hyperspace monad $H$, which assigns to every space its space of closed subsets equipped with the lower Vietoris topology.
-The second is the monad $V$ of continuous valuations, also known as the extended probabilistic powerdomain.
-Both monads are constructed in terms of double dualization.
-This not only reveals a strong similarity between them, but also allows us to prove that the operation of taking the support of a continuous valuation is a morphism of monads $V \to H$.
+The first one is the Hoare hyperspace monad $H$, which assigns to every space its space of closed subsets equipped with the lower Vietoris topology.
+The second one is the monad $V$ of continuous valuations, also known as the extended probabilistic powerdomain.
+We construct both monads in a unified way in terms of double dualization.
+This reveals a close analogy between them, and allows us to prove that the operation of taking the support of a continuous valuation is a morphism of monads $V \to H$.
 In particular, this implies that every $H$-algebra (topological complete semilattice) is also a $V$-algebra.
-Third, we show that $V$ can be restricted to a submonad of $\tau$-smooth probability measures on $\cat{Top}$.
-By composing these two morphisms of monads, we obtain that taking the support of a $\tau$-smooth probability measure is also given by a morphism of monads.
+We show that $V$ can be restricted to a submonad of $\tau$-smooth probability measures on $\cat{Top}$.
+By composing these morphisms of monads, we obtain that taking the supports of $\tau$-smooth probability measures is also a morphism of monads. \\ \\ \\ {Keywords: Monads on topological spaces, valuations, Borel measures, probability measures, hyperspaces, morphism of monads.} \\ \\ {Mathematics Subject Classification: 18B30 Category of topological spaces and continuous mappings, 28E15 Measure and integration in connection with logic and set theory, 46M99 Methods of category theory in functional analysis, 54B20 Hyperspaces, 54B30 Categorical methods in general topology, 60B05 Probability measures on topological spaces, 68Q55 Semantics of computation.}